Difference between Light Microscope and Electron Microscope

 Transmission electron microscope

-Both are meant for magnification of minute objects but the resolution of the latter is very high compared to the former.
+Both are meant for the magnification of minute objects, but the latter’s resolution is very high compared to the former.

 In an electron microscope, a beam of electrons is used to magnify the